 Emerald Bettas are very territorial, and even if they are not looking to fight, they can attack or even kill other fish that become somewhat intrusive.
 This behaviour is particularly apparent during the breeding season.
 For this reason, these Bettas are not recommended for a community aquarium.
 Instead, its care requirements and disposition mean it is best kept alone or with very peaceful species.

-Provided there is sufficient cover and you have a large enough tank it is possible to keep more than one male per tank, though it is deemed best practice to isolate pairs for breeding purposes.
+Provided sufficient cover and a large enough tank, it is possible to keep more than one male per tank, though it is deemed best practice to isolate pairs for breeding purposes.